 Best TV Antennas For Suburban Areas

 The first thing you need when deciding to switch to OTA television for your entertainment needs is an antenna.
-These are not only affordable, they’ll reduce your entertainment costs significantly — without having to deal with the cable and satellite companies.
+These are not only affordable, they’ll reduce your entertainment costs significantly.
 But since location is so important in siting your antenna, you’ll also need to make sure your antenna is exactly right for were you live.
 You may not need as much range as a rural household would, but you’ll want something high-quality that can grab the stations you want.

 Channel Master FLATenna+: This popular and attractive option includes the FLATenna indoor antenna plus a MicroAmp indoor antenna amplifier.
 It’s designed to increase channel reception and signal quality, with easy installation to boot.
 Available for about $56 on Amazon, it’s well-reviewed by customers who live in the suburbs and who are within 30 miles of their closest towers.